 - Remember, do not plant trees of the same kind next to each other as they might come to the same height and affect further growth.
 Also, maintain distance between each tree.

-- Support the plants with sticks and water them for an hour for the first time.
+- Support the plants with sticks and water them till it gets wet for the first time.